Sigmmma/c20/src/content/h1/h1a/readme.md

 As of season 7, H1A represents a merger between the original H1CE and H1PC branches of the engine.

+# Modding
+H1A officially supports modding with the release of the upgraded [H1A Editing Kit][h1a-ek].
+The editing kit can be downloaded via Steam and used to make custom maps.
+At this time, users must turn EAC off and replace existing stock maps with custom ones in order to play them.

 # Changes
 The H1A engine saw some adjustments to the [map][] format.
 This made it difficult for some existing [modding programs][tools] to read the new format.